 2) The Larvae – Stage 2 –

 After the pinworm eggs are ingested, they hatch into larvae in the small intestine but live in the colon of the host.
-The larvae inside the eggs become infective in about 4 to 6 hours under favorable conditions.
+The larvae inside the eggs become infective in about 4 to 6 hours under favourable conditions.
 The larvae migrate to the large intestine and attach themselves in the wall of the colon.
 The larvae search for the nearest exit like the anus.
 Some of the hatched larvae migrate from the anus back inside the rectum.

 3) The Adult – Stage 3 –